 If I know the heart of my beautiful Lord He would go to their home, step over the needles, empty cans and wine bottles, and offer them love, forgiveness, hope…

-Every month I go to the can redemption center, where the smell of alcohol is repugnant and those who are redeeming copious amounts of returnables couldn’t have possibly driven themselves there.
+Every month I go to the can redemption center, where I meet people created in the image of God redeeming copious amounts of returnables.
+Their bottles representing their soul… Empty…. needing redemption.
 I pray as I wait in line.

 Which one Lord?

-I strike a conversation with the most sober person I can find and I share the love of Jesus, that they were made in His image, the Truth that He alone can heal their pain.
-Is it a risk?
-Yes.
-Is it worth it?
-You bet.
+I strike a conversation and I share the love of Jesus, that they were made in His image, the Truth that He alone can heal their pain….

 Jesus Redeems Pain and Sin

-Perhaps the only reason they started on this journey was that nothing else numbed the pain.
+Perhaps the only reason they started on this path was that nothing else numbed the pain.